 - Type of cancer suspected

 The following tests may be used to diagnose ALL:

 Blood tests .
-If the doctor believes a person has ALL based on the symptoms, he or she will examine the levels of different types of cells in the patient's blood through a test called a complete blood count (CBC).
+If the doctor believes a person has ALL based on the symptoms, he or she will examine the levels of different types of cells in the patient’s blood through a test called a complete blood count (CBC).
 Low levels of red blood cells and platelets and high levels of white blood cells are common in people with ALL but can also be a sign of other medical problems.
-In addition, the blood may be examined under a microscope to determine if there are lymphoblasts or other abnormal cells in the blood.
+In addition, the blood may be examined under a microscope to find out if there are lymphoblasts or other abnormal cells in the blood.

 Bone marrow aspiration and biopsy.
 If the blood test shows abnormalities in the number or appearance of the white blood cells, a bone marrow aspiration and biopsy will be done.
 These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 The sample(s) are then analyzed by a pathologist.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The sample is used to look for leukemia, and molecular testing and immunophenotyping (see below) may also be done.
 A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.